adsuar/UniversalDX/README.md

 R Source Code
 =============

-Instead of creating two functions that trained the classifier in one hand, and predicted the result on the other hand, I've developed a third function focused on loading data, so I could reuse such functionality whenever were needed.
+Instead of creating just two functions that trained the classifier in one hand, and predicted the result on the other hand, I've developed a third function focused on loading data, so I could reuse such functionality whenever were needed.

-I have taken advantage of the fact that while the connection is opened, no data is lost (the session data is stored) so I can develop more light functions.
+I have taken advantage of the fact that while the connection is opened, no data is lost (the session data is stored) so I can develop lighter functions.

+The code is at: resources/R/RClassifier.R